home-assistant/home-assistant.io/source/_components/cover.mqtt.markdown

 ha_release: 0.18
 ---

-The `mqtt` cover platform allows you to control an MQTT cover (such as blinds, a rollershutter, or a garage door).
+The `mqtt` cover platform allows you to control an MQTT cover (such as blinds, a rollershutter or a garage door).

 ## {% linkable_title Configuration %}